akpatiudo/build-DNS/README.md

-##  Lab: Building Intuition For DNS
+## Understanding DNS – A Hands-On Lab for Beginners

 ![image](https://github.com/user-attachments/assets/c0cc2cca-ec54-47df-bb80-0dc27ca297cc)

 ### Overview
-This lab will help you understand DNS (Domain Name System) by experimenting with A Records, DNS Cache, and CNAME Records.
-You will create DNS records, observe their behavior, and flush the cache when changes are made.
-At the end of this Lab you should have a pictoral working knowledge of DNS hierarchical system .
+This lab will help you understand DNS (Domain Name System) by experimenting with:
+- A Records (Mapping names to IPs)
+- DNS Cache (How computers store DNS information)
+- CNAME Records (Aliases for domain names)
+By the end of this lab, you’ll see how DNS works in real time and build a clear mental picture of the DNS hierarchy.

+### What is DNS?
+(Explained Simply)
+Think of DNS as the phonebook of the internet.
+It translates human-friendly names (like google.com) into machine-friendly IP addresses (like 142.250.192.142).
+- Without DNS, you’d have to memorize IP addresses instead of website names!

+### How DNS Works (Step-by-Step)
+1️ You type a website (e.g., google.com) into your browser.

+2️ Your computer asks a DNS Resolver (like your ISP) if it knows the IP.

+3️ If it doesn’t know, it asks the Root Server (top of the hierarchy).

+4️ The Root Server directs the request to a TLD Server (e.g., .com server).

+5️ The TLD Server points to Google’s DNS Server, which knows the exact IP.

+6️ Your browser connects to 142.250.192.142, and Google loads!

-### What IS A DNS
+### What You’ll Do in This Lab
-Domain Name System (DNS) is a service that translates human-friendly domain names (such as google.com) into machine-readable IP addresses (such as 142.250.192.142).
-This allows us to easily remember and access websites.
-DNS works by using a hierarchical system of nameservers, each responsible for a specific portion of the domain name: When a user types a domain name into their browser, the request is first sent to a resolver.
-The resolver first checks its cache for the domain name in question.
-If the domain name is not found in the cache, the resolver sends the query to the root server.
+In this lab, you will:
+- Create an A Record (maps a name to an IP)
+- Experiment with the DNS Cache (how computers remember DNS)
+- Set up a CNAME Record (aliases one domain name to another) Let’s get started!

 ### Lab Environment
 -  Microsoft Azure Virtual Machines